github/vscode-codeql/extensions/ql-vscode/README.md

 * Provides an easy way to run queries from the large, open source repository of [CodeQL security queries](https://github.com/Semmle/ql).
 * Adds IntelliSense to support you writing and editing your own CodeQL query and library files.

+To see what has changed in the last few versions of the extension, see the [Changelog](https://github.com/github/vscode-codeql/blob/master/extensions/ql-vscode/CHANGELOG.md).

 ## Quick start overview

 The information in this `README` file describes the quickest way to start using CodeQL.